Yash114Bansal/VroomVroom/README.md

 4. Create a `.env` file in the project root directory with the content mentioned above.
 5. Build and start the containers: `docker-compose up --build`

+## Frontend

+The frontend for this application is developed by Paras Upadhayay ([Pudv95](https://github.com/Pudv95)).
+You can find the frontend repository at [VroomVroom](https://github.com/Pudv95/vroom_vroom/).

 ## Contributing

-Contributions to Vroom Vroom are welcome!
+Contributions to VroomVroom are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License